Barr McClellan: Blood, Money & Power: How LBJ Killed JFK

 In 2003, McClellan's book Blood, Money & Power: How LBJ Killed JFK was published by Hanover House.
 The book presents the theory that McClellan's former employer, Edward A. Clark, and President Johnson conspired to have President Kennedy assassinated.

 According to L. D. Meagher's review for CNN: "[McClellan] fabricates scenarios he never witnessed and invents conversations he was not party to in order to weave his yarn.
 Anything resembling evidence is relegated to sometimes-incomprehensible footnotes, and a jumble of photos and documents included as an appendix.
 And what evidence there is would be laughed out of any court in the world."
 Meagher added: "Blood, Money & Power is just the kind of book Warren Commission defenders point to when they issue blanket denunciations of all conspiracy theories."
 Publishers Weekly wrote that McClellan's "evidence is meager and murky, even by the standards of Kennedy conspiracy scholarship", and that "[t]he book offers many detailed accounts of conspiratorial meetings that turn out to be not fact but... conjecture designed to distract readers from the lack of evidence."
 Their review concluded: "His confusingly structured, evasively argued, often nonsensical theories attest to the crime's continuing potency as a symbol of America's mythic heart of darkness."
 Vincent Bugliosi has called McClellan's account "blasphemous and completely false".

-After McClellan repeated his allegations against Johnson in an episode of the documentary The Men Who Killed Kennedy titled "The Guilty Men", broadcast on The History Channel on November 18, 2003, former presidents Gerald Ford and Jimmy Carter protested, and former LBJ staffers Bill Moyers and Jack Valenti asked The History Channel to investigate the charges.
+After McClellan repeated his allegations against Johnson in an episode of the documentary The Men Who Killed Kennedy titled "The Guilty Men", broadcast on The History Channel on November 18, 2003, former presidents Gerald Ford and Jimmy Carter protested, and former LBJ staffers Bill Moyers and Jack Valenti asked The History Channel to investigate the charges and subsequently threatened legal action against Arts & Entertainment Company, owner of the History Channel.
 On April 2, 2004, after having three historians examine the charges, The History Channel issued a press release stating that the claim of LBJ's complicity "is entirely unfounded and does not hold up to scrutiny....
 [The show] fell short of the high standards that the network use to set for itself.
 The History Channel apologizes to its viewers and to Mrs. [Lady Bird] Johnson and her family for airing the show."